 - The ability to sync your wallet between desktop and mobile

 - and 24/7, fast human support if you ever need help

 * Note that if you’re sending your mining rewards to your Exodus wallet, it is better to send your rewards in larger chunks and/or less frequently.
 This will prevent your wallet from running into issues when sending many small transaction inputs at once.

-An alternative is to use the official Monero wallet to mitigate this issue, though you’ll be missing out on multi-currency support, a no-account exchange, and other features found in Exodus.
+An alternative is to use the official Monero wallet to mitigate this issue, though you’ll be missing out on multi-currency support.

 Now, let’s have a look at the best Monero mining hardware.
 Though first, we’ll look at general Monero mining information before comparing XMR miners.
 (Feel free to skip to the “Monero Mining Hardware Comparison: 3 Best Options” if you already know about Monero mining).

 Just like any other cryptocurrency, there is no straightforward answer.
 Imagine a scenario where you can get your equipment and electricity for free.
 Then yes, Monero mining is profitable!
 But for everyone else, profitability will depend mostly on electricity costs, how cheaply you can source equipment, and what the current mining hashrate is.